finnergizer/twitter-information-retrieval-system/README.md

 When creating the indexes, we initially used lists containing associative arrays with ids and frequency or term weights, respectively.
 However, when searching the index, it was realized that the lists would have be traversed in order to find a matching ID.
 As an alternative, we decided to use associative arrays as the values for each token in the index.
 The associative arrays contained document ids as keys, and frequency or term-weights as their values.
 With this approach, we were able to check the associative array value of the token in constant time (by checking if there existed a key-value pair for the document id), instead of iterating through the list of associative arrays as before.
 We felt that this would increase performance of the retrieval/ranking process.

 One late optimization that we performed pertained to the initial index creation.
 Instead of iterating over the tokens and searching through all documents for each token, we decided to search through the documents, and place the words in the document at their respective token.
 This process was significantly faster, `O(n)`, where n is the amount of tokens in the entire index.
 You can see this implementation in `create_frequency_index_optimized`.
 Conversely, the original algorithm ran in `O(m*n)` where m is the amount of tokens and n is the amount of words in the corpus since it had to traverse the corpus for every token that was generated (hence, taking 30-60 minutes).
-Interstingly enough, this resulted in slightly different evaluation results (See Results section), with a slightly lower MAP, a **higher** P@5 and a slightly lower P@10.
+Interestingly enough, this resulted in slightly different evaluation results (See Results section), with a slightly lower MAP, a **higher** P@5 and a slightly lower P@10.

-If you would like to see this optimized algorithm for index creation, please switch the comments in the following portion of system.py
+If you would like to see this optimized algorithm for index creation, please switch the comments in the following portion of system.py and run the system with create-index set to True, specifying a new location for the indexes to be saved.

             # Uncomment and run with create_index set to True if you would like to see the results using the
             # different, but faster optimized algorithm for indexing